ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/across-user-tasks.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: tasks, work
-ms.date: 10/01/2020
+ms.date: 04/01/2021
 ms.author: edupont

 ---
-# Define User Tasks
+# Definice uživatelských úloh

-In [!INCLUDE[prod_short](includes/prod_short.md)], you can create tasks to remind you of work to be done.
-You can create tasks for yourself, but you can also assign tasks to others or be assigned a task by someone else in your organization.
+In [!INCLUDE[prod_short](includes/prod_short.md)], you can create tasks to remind you of work to be done. Úlohy si můžete vytvořit sami, ale můžete je také přiřadit ostatním, nebo jim může úkol přiřadit někdo jiný ve vaší firmě.

-## Managing User Tasks
+## Správa úloh uživatele

 The **User Tasks** page shows all tasks, and you can easily create and assign new tasks.
 When you create a task, you can specify the start date and due date, and you can add a link to the page or report in [!INCLUDE[prod_short](includes/prod_short.md)] where the user must do the work.